bakurpapashvili-syntax34/RENO/README.md

             rounding = 0
         }

-STEP 4: Add the path ~/.config/reno/scripts/ and create "reno.py" by nvim or nano
+STEP 4: Add the path ~/.config/rhino/scripts/ and create "rhino.py" by nvim or nano

-STEP 5: Copy & Paste the script of reno.py in your ~/.config/reno/scripts/
+STEP 5: Copy & Paste the script of rhino.py in your ~/.config/rhino/scripts/

-STEP 6: Run Reno
+STEP 6: Run RHINO
-        $ python3 ~/.config/reno/scripts/reno.py
+        $ python3 ~/.config/rhino/scripts/rhino.py

 3. USER GUIDE (HOW TO USE)